 Najib's former deputy hit with new graft charges over visa system and centre in China

-KUALA LUMPUR: Malaysia's former deputy premier Ahmad Zahid Hamidi was hit with seven fresh corruption charges Wednesday (Jun 26) for allegedly receiving about US$3 million in bribes from the operator of a visa application system and a visa centre in China.
+KUALA LUMPUR: Malaysia's former deputy prime minister Ahmad Zahid Hamidi was hit with seven fresh corruption charges Wednesday (Jun 26) for allegedly receiving about US$3 million in bribes from the operator of a visa application system and a visa centre in China.

 A key figure in the former regime under scandal-plagued ex-leader Najib Razak, Ahmad Zahid has now been charged with a total of 54 counts of corruption since his long-ruling coalition lost power last year.